logo for maremmaguide.com

 Olive oil mayonnaise: homemade mayonnaise from Maremma, Italy

-It has a richer and more intense flavour - its particular intensity being dependent upon the type of olive oil you choose to use, with extra virgin olive oil giving the strongest flavour - a wonderful yellow colour and thicker, more luxuriant texture.
 It tastes very different to commercial mayonnaise, but try some in a "panini" or with tuna and you will be hooked for life!
 It is so easy to make and is a much healthier version than commercial varieties (eaten in moderation, of course!).

 Erico is a sub-aqua fishing friend of ours and prepares this mayonnaise to accompany the small mixed fresh fish - "la paranza" he and my partner catch (if they are lucky!) and fry for lunch.

 This is his really EASY and delicious recipe using our locally grown and pressed olive oil.
+Use the olive oil you have to hand and you won't look back!

-Erico's Homemade Mayonniase Recipe
+Erico's Homemade Mayonnaise Recipe

 INGREDIENTS